melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 Our SV calling workflow will consist of 5 key steps:

 1. **Read QC**<br>
-The length an quality distribution of long-read data is highly variable.
-We will summarise our read set using ***Nanoplot***, to understand what quality of results to expect during analysis.  ***Filtlong*** will then be used to remove short reads, or those with patches of low quality.
+The length and quality distribution of long-read data is highly variable.
+We will summarise our read set using ***NanoPlot***, to understand what quality of results to expect during analysis.  ***Filtlong*** will then be used to remove short reads, or those with patches of low quality.
 This will reduce erroneous read mapping and will improve our results.

 2. **Alignment**<br>
 Structural variation is always relative to a reference.
 Our isolate reads will act as the query, and an appropriate reference genome will be selected to measure structural variation against.
 We will align our isolate reads using ***minimap2*** to the chosen reference genome, then will pass the output alignment BAM file to our SV caller.